-Having adequate supports in place while dealing with MS is incredibly important.
+Having adequate support for multiple sclerosis is incredibly important.
 However, what ‘proper support’ looks like for each individual may be different.
 Some people require a support team of many doctors, friends and family to help them with managing their symptoms, appointments and daily tasks.
 While others need less around the clock support and just need a few close friends and family to help when the need arises.
 Others may do just fine managing their disease on their own.

 Questions to Ask

 One of the biggest things to consider when thinking about the idea of support is are you getting enough?
 And what type of support do you specifically need?
 The answer to the second question can certainly be fluid and change over time.
 What you may need one day, you may not need the next.
 This may be a question that is difficult to answer, it may be hard to tell exactly what you need, and that’s OK.

 Something else to think about, is how you are expressing your needs to others, or if you are expressing them at all.
 I know for me, saying that I need help, or that I need support is something that is really hard for me to do.
 And from talking to other spoonies, I know I’m not alone.

 So what is it that makes asking for help and support for multiple sclerosis hard?
 Is it that we are no longer invincible?
 Or no longer in control?
 Is it that we are afraid of the response that we will get?
 Or the lack of response?